We are currently experiencing some technical issues. If you are having issues placing your order, please check back in a little while.

 Delta 8 is related to but distinct from other cannabinoids, like Delta 9 THC.
 That’s the cannabinoid most commonly found in cannabis plants.
 It’s the active ingredient largely responsible for the altered state of mind and other effects of cannabis.

-Delta 8 has somewhat different effects than Delta 9.
+Delta 8 has somewhat different effects than Delta 9, although they’re relatively similar in the big picture.
 Delta 8 is also treated differently in a legal sense than Delta 9, at least in the eyes of the federal government.
 The 2018 Farm Bill made the commercial production and harvesting of hemp plants containing no more than 0.3% Delta 9 legal on the federal level.

 What are the Most Common Types of Drug Tests?
 How Do They Work?